-Adapting to the impacts of climate change is essential to ensuring that the trunk road and motorway network is safe, reliable and resilient. measures to protect the operation of the network from severe weather events related to climate change such as flooding, landslides and high winds.
+Adapting to the impacts of climate change is essential to ensuring that the trunk road and motorway network is safe, reliable and resilient.
+This includes developing measures to protect the operation of the network from severe weather events related to climate change such as flooding, landslides and high winds.